h4l7/ws-async-test/README.md

 4. In terminal 3, `sudo iptables -A INPUT -p tcp --dport 1337 -j DROP`
 5. Observe absense of monotonic counter reaching the server
 6. Wait...
-7. Note how the server never terminates the client's connection, even if you C-c in terminal 2.
+7. Note how the server never terminates the client's connection.
+8. In terminal 3, `sudo iptables -D INPUT -p tcp --dport 1337 -j DROP` to remove firewall rule